VitBukTeya/ISanta/README.md

 Bot will randomly (satollo's algorithm) assign participants to givers and recievers (no self-givers)

 TODO:
-EventServce instead of huge Main.kt
+1.EventService instead of huge Main.kt

-CommandFactory
+2.CommandFactory

-Some text editing
+3.Some text editing

-Persistance with some kind of DB
+4.Persistance with some kind of DB

-/wish command to set up wishlist for every Participant
+5./wish command to set up wishlist for every Participant

+6.smart toilet integration